If you compost, you already toss banana peels into your compost pile or compost bin.

 3. Pest Control

-Working cut up banana peels into the soil surrounding your plants not only feeds the plants, it also will help deter aphids.
-You can also spray your banana peel tea directly onto plants to help repel aphids.
-As a bonus, your plants will absorb the minerals in the tea through their leaves.
+Working cut up banana peels into the soil surrounding your plants not only feeds the plants, it also will help deter green aphids and other pests.
+You can also spray your banana peel compost tea directly onto plants to help repel aphids.
+As a bonus, your plants will absorb the minerals in the compost tea through their leaves.

 4. Add To Compost

 Whether you compost using a compost pile, a bin or a vermicomposting setup, adding banana peels (whole, chopped up, soaked or as a slurry) is a good idea.
-If you do add whole banana peels, be sure to bury them deeply so as not to attract pests such as raccoons and possums.
+If you do add whole banana peels, be sure to bury them deeply near the composting coffee grounds so as not to attract pests such as raccoons and possums.

 Soaking, chopping, grinding or making a slurry of banana peels makes the nutrients more readily available to plants and facilitates quick breakdown of the peel.
 For this reason, some pre-compost processing is desirable.